teodor164/personal-blog/src/entities/Article/README.md

 `ArticleList` - Component with a list of articles

-`ArticleViewSelector` - Component that switches displaying a list of articles (tile, list)
+`ViewSelector` - Component that switches displaying a list of articles (tile, list)

 `ArticleSortSelector` - Component with selection of sorting list by articles